barumau/pandunia/english/106_numbe.md

 #### Months

-The names of months are composed like the names of days but this time the word
+Names of the months are composed like the names of days but this time the word
 **mes**
 ('month') is used.